 The biology program offers students a wide range of opportunities to explore biology in a student-centered environment.
 We are a growing and dynamic department preparing students to successfully meet the challenges and opportunities in the life sciences.
 Our vision is to offer a nationally recognized undergraduate program in biology within the context of a strong liberal arts education.

-The Department of Biology provides a comprehensive, interdisciplinary education offering breadth and depth of study in the biological sciences, including cellular and molecular biology, biotechnology, genetics, physiology, organismal biology, ecology, behavior and evolution.
-The curriculum emphasizes the process of science through inquiry-based experiential learning and accomplishment in laboratory and field courses, faculty-mentored research, and a host of co-curricular opportunities.
-A Bachelor of Science (B.S.) degree in Biology is offered.
+The department of biology provides a comprehensive, interdisciplinary education offering breadth and depth of study in the biological sciences, including cellular and molecular biology, biotechnology, genetics, physiology, organismal biology, ecology, behavior and evolution.
+The curriculum emphasizes the process of science through inquiry-based experiential learning and accomplishment in laboratory and field courses, faculty-mentored research and a host of co-curricular opportunities.
+Studies lead to a bachelor of science in biology.

 - Integrative Biology (including Pre-Med/Pre-Dent/Pre-Vet)

 Students also have the opportunity to minor in a field that complements their studies in biology, such as chemistry, mathematics, computer science, psychology, sociology, environmental studies and sustainability, or business.
 Individual advisement assists students with course selection, course sequencing and career planning.

 - A strong inquiry-based curriculum with breadth and depth in the life sciences and with multidisciplinary support in chemistry, physics and mathematics.

 - Outstanding faculty expertise in research, real-world applications, publications and education across the spectrum of biology.

 - Small classes, especially in labs and upper-level courses, where students get to know their professors in their multiple roles as teachers, research mentors, academic advisers and as people.